-As you may have already read in the other sections of this website, there are varying degrees of aniridia and ocular complications associated with aniridia.
+There are varying degrees of aniridia and ocular complications associated with Aniridia.
 Depending on which ocular complications your child has, the diagnosis may have come a few days or a few months after birth.
 Regardless of when you found out, the first few days following the diagnosis are often the hardest.
-You may be confused, sad, scared or even angry to find out that your child has a genetic condition.
+You may be confused, sad, scared or even angry to find out your child has a genetic condition.
 Some people accept the diagnosis and immediately move along to find what to expect next.
 Others experience the classic stages of grief.
-Whatever your response to the diagnosis, please know that there is no ‘right way’ to react and you should not feel guilty about being sad or angry.
-Be kind to yourself as you work your way through your emotions.
+Whatever your response to the diagnosis, please know there is no ‘right way’ to react and you should not feel guilty about being sad or angry.
+Be kind to yourself as you work through your emotions.
 Also, know that many times one parent reacts differently than the other.
 Try to be patient with one another.

 As you read through this website, we hope that first and foremost you consciously make an effort to see your child as your child first and not see ‘aniridia’ first.
 Your child is the same child you fell in love with.
 Your dreams are the same.
 The journey to reach those dreams may just be a little different than you expected.
 So, where do you go from here?
 Broadly speaking, there are a few things you can do early in your child’s life to make the journey easier for you and your child:

-2. Get peer support.
-Sometimes the best ‘medicine’ for a parent is to reach out to other families who have “been in their shoes”.
+Sometimes the best medicine for a parent is to reach out to other families who have been in their shoes.
 You can email our Aniridia Family Support Coordinator, Debby Casher at [email protected].
 Debby’s son, Liam, has aniridia.
-We also encourage you to become part of Vision for Tomorrow’s Aniridia Facebook community by ‘liking’ us on the Facebook link just to the right of this section of the website (United Families of Aniridia).
+We also encourage you to become part of Vision for Tomorrow’s United Families of Aniridia Facebook community by ‘liking’ us on the Facebook link in the Contact Us section below.

-3. Get medical support.
-It is important to establish a relationship with a sensitive pediatrician who has experience with children who may exhibit developmental delays.
+It is important to establish a relationship with a sensitive pediatrician who has experience with children who requires special attention and may exhibit developmental delays.
 Most times, your pediatrician will be the one to make qualified referrals to other medical doctors.
 Most importantly, establish a relationship with a pediatric ophthalmologist who has experience with aniridia.
 Your child will need to be monitored regularly for glaucoma and other ocular complications related to aniridia.

-4. Get professional services.
 It’s important for you to contact your county or state social service office to enroll your child in ‘Early Intervention Services’.
 Each state has a different agencies dedicated to ensuring all children needing early services receive them.
 Even if you feel your child is developmentally on track, it’s important to be in contact with your local Early Intervention Services.
-The National Dissemination Center for Children with Disabilities (NICHCY) compiles information by state.
+The Center for Parent Information and Resources compiles information by state.
 Your pediatrician may be able to help connect you to the local agency, too, so don’t hesitate to ask about it.

 To close this section: it can be overwhelming to have your child diagnosed with a genetic condition.
-Our hope is that you find answers to many of your questions throughout our website and that you find hope through reading about stories with families dealing with aniridia.
+Our hope is that you find answers to many of your questions throughout our website and that you find hope through reading stories from families dealing with Aniridia.